moinakg/pcompress/README.md

 Pcompress is a utility to do compression and decompression in parallel by splitting input data into chunks.
-It has a modular structure and includes support for multiple algorithms like LZMA, Bzip2, PPMD, etc, with SKEIN checksums for data integrity.
+It has a modular structure and includes support for multiple algorithms like LZMA, Bzip2, PPMD, etc, with SKEIN/ SHA checksums for data integrity.
 It can also do Lempel-Ziv pre-compression (derived from libbsc) to improve compression ratios across the board.
 SSE optimizations for the bundled LZMA are included.
 It also implements chunk-level Content-Aware Deduplication and Delta Compression features based on a Semi-Rabin Fingerprinting scheme.
 Delta Compression is done via the widely popular bsdiff algorithm.
-Similarity is detected using a custom hashing of maximal features of a block.
+Similarity is detected using a technique based on MinHashing.
 When doing chunk-level dedupe it attempts to merge adjacent non-duplicate blocks index entries into a single larger entry to reduce metadata.
 In addition to all these it can internally split chunks at rabin boundaries to help dedupe and compression.

 It has low metadata overhead and overlaps I/O and compression to achieve maximum parallelism.
 It also bundles a simple slab allocator to speed repeated allocation of similar chunks.
 It can work in pipe mode, reading from stdin and writing to stdout.
-It also provides some adaptive compression modes in which multiple algorithms are tried per chunk to determine the best one for the given chunk.
+It also provides adaptive compression modes in which data analysis heuristics are used to identify near-optimal algorithms per chunk.
 Finally it supports 14 compression levels to allow for ultra compression modes in some algorithms.

 Pcompress also supports encryption via AES and uses Scrypt from Tarsnap for Password Based Key generation.
+A unique key is generated per session even if the same password is used and HMAC is used to do authentication.

 NOTE: This utility is Not an archiver.
 It compresses only single files or
       datastreams.
 To archive use something else like tar, cpio or pax.